SAP-archive/BUILD/README.md

 Go to [http://localhost:9000](http://localhost:9000) in Chrome browser and click Join

-In order to run the Admin module, please run [http://github.com/sapbuild/Admin](http://github.com/sapbuild/Admin) and login with the user you have created in Build.
+To run the Admin module, please run [http://github.com/sapbuild/Admin](http://github.com/sapbuild/Admin) and login using your BUILD account details.

 _If you're having a problem installing, you can create a bug or ask a question using the [BUILD Issue Tracker](https://github.com/SAP/BUILD/issues), contact contribute.build@sap.com or tweet our twitter account [buildwithbuild](https://twitter.com/buildwithbuild) and we will reach out to you._